vithalabhishek/KPMG-Data-Analytics-Consulting-Virtual-Internship/README.md

 Sprocket Central Pty Ltd Data Set

 Solutions to all the modules of KPMG Virtual Internship

+ This repository contains the submitted patch files of the various tasks assigned by KPMG Data Analytics Virtual Internship along with the Module Answer provided by KPMG themselves.

   Module 1 Task	: